Like any normal, red-blooded human being, I really dig a good cup of coffee.

 - Coffee helps ward off other types of cancer, too.
 According to a study in the journal Cancer Research, drinking coffee may help you ward off the most diagnosed form of skin cancer — basal cell carcinoma.
 And another recent study found that individuals who drank four or more cups of coffee a day had a 50% lower risk of death from oral cancers in a 25-year time frame.

 - Coffee helps reduce stress.
 I may be grasping here, but according to a 2008 study done on rats, just the smell of coffee helped to reduce stress associated with loss of sleep.
+And not to compare myself to a rat, but I totally get that.

 - Coffee can help lower your risk of diabetes.
 A 2012 study found that a compound in coffee helped block a substance in the body (human islet amyloid polypeptide — nope, didn’t make that up) that may play a role in the development of Type 2 diabetes.